Pilot testing 'Policy Guidance on AI for Children'

 4 minute read

 In the UNICEF Policy Guidance on AI for Children we invited all governments and companies to pilot the guidance and openly share their findings about how it was used, and what worked and what did not.
 These real experiences from the field can inform and improve future versions of the guidance and inspire others to implement more child-centred AI.
-In this spirit, UNICEF will work with a diverse group of government and business “pilot partners”, identified with the support of our network and partners and based on their interest in bringing a child-centred lens into their AI policies and practices.
-Their findings will be documented as case studies to be published on our site in mid to late 2021.
+In this spirit, UNICEF is working with a diverse group of government and business “pilot partners”, identified with the support of our network and partners and based on their interest in bringing a child-centred lens into their AI policies and practices.
+Their findings are being documented as case studies to be published on our site between August and November 2021.

 As Sweden is increasingly moving to embed smart technologies into governmental processes to enhance transparency, accessibility and productivity, the cities of Lund, Malmö and Helsingborg are working together to find appropriate ways to translate existing legislation and policies to benefit child rights across multiple cities, municipalities and regions in Sweden.